Eurecat/astar-gridmap-2d/README.md

 ```

-In the followin example, the algorithm required about 250 milliseconds
+In the following example, the algorithm required about 200 milliseconds and 25 Mb
-to find the solution in a 1586x1586 maze.
+of RAM to find the solution in a 1586x1586 maze.

 The pink pixels represent the cells of the grid visited by the algorithm.